 - Certain plan investments are managed by Fidelity.
 Fidelity is the trustee as defined by the Plan.
-For the year ended December 31, 2021, total fees paid directly to Fidelity for administrative services were approximately \$1,150,000. - Audit fees for the Plan are paid to the independent registered public accounting firm by the Plan.
-For the year ended December 31, 2021, the Plan paid approximately \$1,500 to the independent registered public accounting firm which represents the portion of the annual Plan audit fees that were not paid by the Company. - The Company consulted with external legal counsel who conducted plan document and operational reviews.
-For the year ended December 31, 2021, total fees paid to external legal counsel were approximately \$54,000. - Investment consultant and advisory fees for the Plan are paid to investment consultants and advisers by the Plan.
-For the year ended December 31, 2021, total fees paid to investment consultants and advisers were approximately \$343,000. - Communication, print and mailing service fees are paid to consultants by the Plan.
-For the year ended December 31, 2021, total fees paid to these consultants were approximately \$1,600.
+For the year ended December 31, 2024, total fees paid directly to Fidelity by the Plan for administrative services were approximately \$617,000. - Audit fees for the Plan are paid to the independent registered public accounting firm by the Plan.
+For the year ended December 31, 2024, the Plan paid approximately \$61,000 to the independent registered public accounting firm, which represents the portion of the annual Plan audit fees that were not paid by the Company. - The Plan consulted with external legal counsel who conducted plan document and operational reviews.
+For the year ended December 31, 2024, total fees paid to external legal counsel by the Plan were approximately \$29,000. - Investment consultant and advisory fees for the Plan are paid to investment consultants and advisers by the Plan.
+For the year ended December 31, 2024, total fees paid to investment consultants and advisers by the Plan were approximately \$532,000.

 Additionally, notes receivable from participants also qualify as exempt party-in-interest transactions.
 The Plan also invests in the common stock of the Company, and therefore transactions in these securities also qualify as exempt party-in-interest transactions.
+See Note F for additional information.